 - Price: Starts from a reasonable US$150 per room per night and goes up to US$450.

 - Rating: 8/10.
-The resort was created as an idyllic hideaway on an island off Pemba, one of the best kept secrets in Africa.
+The resort was created as an idyllic hideaway on an island off Pemba.
+It's one of the best kept secrets in Africa and also one of the most environmentally-conscious Pemba Island hotels.

 Mid-Range Pemba Island Hotels